 MAP Sensor Replacement Cost

-The cost of replacing the MAP sensor could be anywhere from $70 to $240.
-This includes the cost of labor which is from $30 to $60 and the cost of parts which is from $40 to $180.
-These numbers do not include any additional fees and taxes that you’ll have to pay too.
+The cost of replacing the MAP sensor could be anywhere from $200 to $300.
+This includes the cost of labor which is from $100 to $200 and the cost of parts which is from $100 to $200.

-Since it’s a very simple job, replacing the MAP sensor on your own is possible for almost anyone.
+Since it’s a very simple job, replacing the MAP sensor on your own is possible for many home mechanics.